Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Results

 Table~\ref{tab:bugtriage} shows the evaluation of different triage strategies based on the evolutionary metrics.
 To have a fair comparison, we estimate the bug fixing time for all methods using the LDA method as suggested by \citet{Kashiwa2020} and \citet{park2011costriage}.
 CosTriage, which considers the fixing time in its formulation, has expectedly a better average fixing time over other approaches.
 There is no significant difference in terms of the number of assigned developers among the three algorithms, whereas, in the case of LibreOffice and Mozilla, they assign bugs to the fewer number of developers, i.e., they overspecialize.
 Accordingly, they concentrate so many tasks over few top developers.
 The accuracy of the assignment is computed as assigning a bug to a developer who has previous experience in the same component~\cite{park2011costriage}.
 Using an LSTM network with attention mechanism enhances the prediction of proper developers.
 Since these methods concentrate tasks on a fewer number of developers, a high percentage of overdue bugs is expected.
 Hence, \citet{Kashiwa2020}'s work that focuses on release-aware bug triaging may address the issue.
 Finally, the Wayback Machine reports the infeasible assignment cases due to the blocking effect (see Table~\ref{tab:bugtriage}).
-This information is beneficial to the practitioners since, by definition, blocked bugs should be fixed after the blocking bugs are fixed~\citet{jahanshahi2021dabt}.
+This information is beneficial to the practitioners since, by definition, blocked bugs should be fixed after the blocking bugs are fixed~\citep{jahanshahi2021dabt}.
+Our result is aligned with the conclusion of previous studies~\citep{Shirin2020, jahanshahi2021dabt} pointing to the fact that disregarding the bug dependency may incur a higher percentage of overdue bugs.

 Without considering the evolutionary nature of the reported bugs in the ITS, reporting accuracy of the bug triage model might be misleading.
 Therefore, the Wayback Machine provides a tool for researchers to explore other impacts that their proposed model may have on the whole ecosystem.